 You get everyone to the table and bring out the food.
 Your toddler won’t eat, throws a fit, or fusses.
 No matter how hard you try, this is often the reality of feeding toddlers.
 The good news is that a toddler not eating is actually quite normal.

 The bad news?
-It’s a difficult thing to know exactly why your toddler isn’t eating—and what exactly you should do about it.
+It’s difficult to know exactly why your toddler isn’t eating—and what exactly you should do about it.
+But there are simple steps you can take to improve the situation.

 The reasons a toddler won’t eat are unique to each kiddo and situation, so I’m going to try to be as comprehensive as possible here.